 - Dry eyes

-Presbyopia: Eyes have a tougher time focusing on near objects after age 40.
-This makes correcting the vision with standard contacts more difficult and eventually impossible.
-The main contact lens options for correcting presbyopia are: multifocal contacts and monovision.
-There are many different brands of multifocal contact lenses with slightly different designs--sometimes one style of multifocal contact will work better for a patient than another.
-Monovision is correcting one eye for distance vision and the other eye for near vision--this allows the patient to stay in a standard contact lens style.
+Presbyopia: For most of us, eyes have a tougher time focusing on near objects after age 40.
+This makes correcting vision with standard contacts more difficult.
+The main contact lens options for correcting presbyopia are multifocal contacts and monovision.
+There are many different types of multifocal contact lenses with slightly different designs--sometimes one style of multifocal contact will work better for you than another.
+Monovision involves correcting one eye for distance vision and the other eye for near vision and often is the best option.